Top tips to reduce stress for a kennel or cattery visit

 - Being around other dogs/cats

-To help make your pet’s stay as stress free as possible, there are a number of positive things you can do, which include:
+To help make your pet’s stay as stress free as possible, there are a number of positive things you can do for your nervous dog, which include:

 If your pet has never stayed in a kennel or cattery before, consider taking them for a trial visit.
 This will help them to get used to the experience and help your pet to realise you are coming back.